usma-it394/it394_project_template/README.md

 ```
 django-admin startproject --template=http://github.com/usma-it394/it394_project_template/archive/master.zip <project name>
 ```

+You should use an all lower case name (with no special characters) for your project name.

 django-admin startproject will correctly rename the project_name folder and also replace the {{ }} patterns with the correct values for the contents of the files in the project_name folder.

 Unfortunately, it does not apply changes to the contents of files in the root directory of the project.
 I've included a simple PowerShell script named "fix_name.ps1" that will replace the {{ project_name }} pattern in any files in the current working directory.
 So after you start the project run